-After my four-day visit there, I can tell you that it’s nearly impossible to go to Bermuda on a budget.
-Realistically, you need about $175 a day.
+After my four-day visit there, I can tell you that it’s nearly impossible to visit Bermuda on a budget.
+Realistically, you need at least $175 USD per day.

 Why do you need so much money?
 There are two main reasons:

-So is it possible to visit Bermuda cheaply?
+So is there any way to visit Bermuda cheaply?

 Book early – If you want cheap accommodation, you’ll need to book rooms at least a month in advance.
 Avoid hotels and resorts and instead stay at a bed and breakfast or home rental property.
 If you’re staying with a group, definitely rent a large apartment, as it’s far less per person than a hotel room.